telerik/xaml-docs/controls/radgridview/populating-with-data/binding-to-a-datatable.md

 # Binding to the DataView of a DataTable

 This article will demonstrate how to bind a __RadGridView__ to the DataView of a DataTable.
-An important thing when using a DataTable as a datasource for a RadGridView is to make sure that the __ItemsSource__ property of the control is bound to the __DefaultView__ property of the DataTable, which is of type [DataView](https://docs.microsoft.com/en-us/dotnet/api/system.data.dataview?view=netframework-4.7.2).
+An important thing when using a DataTable as a data source for a RadGridView is to make sure that the __ItemsSource__ property of the control is bound to the __DefaultView__ property of the DataTable, which is of type [DataView](https://docs.microsoft.com/en-us/dotnet/api/system.data.dataview?view=netframework-4.7.2).

 ## Binding to DataTable's DefaultView

-__Example 1__ demonstrates how you can set up a viewmodel containing a DataTable in order to bind it to the RadGridView.
+__Example 1__ demonstrates how you can set up a ViewModel containing a DataTable in order to bind it to the RadGridView.

 #### __[C#] Example 1: Setting up the ViewModel__